 Globally, around one million plant and animal species are now threatened with extinction...

 With the Aichi Biodiversity Targets coming to an end in 2020, the world is preparing for a new set of ambitious biodiversity targets and goals to follow.
-This brief, prepared for the second Open-Ended Working Group meeting on the Post-2020 Global Biodiversity Framework in February 2020, highlights how mountains are important areas for the world’s biodiversity, why these regions deserve specific attention, and outlines concrete policy recommendations for the inclusion of mountains in the Post-2020 Global Biodiversity Framework.
+This brief, prepared for the second Open-Ended Working Group meeting on the Post-2020 Global Biodiversity Framework in February 2020, highlights how mountains are important areas for the world’s biodiversity and why these regions deserve specific attention, and outlines concrete policy recommendations for the inclusion of mountains in the Post-2020 Global Biodiversity Framework.

 Type: Brochures and Briefs